Nonlinear computations in spiking neural networks through multiplicative synapses: Discussion

 \subsection{Computational and neuromorphic applications}

 Even given potential biological limitations, we contend that mSCNs offer two benefits.
 First, the fact that the implementation of polynomial dynamics is direct and explicit implies that this technique offers a useful comparative control when considering the possible computations that spiking networks can perform, as well as the limits of their accuracy.
 This model may therefore serve as a useful reference for future studies.
-Second, neuromorphic implementations of spiking neurons are becoming increasingly feasible \citep{young_review_2019}.
-As many of these rely on networks of integrate-and-fire type neurons \citep{indiveri2011neuromorphic, merolla2014million, davies2018loihi}, it is in principle less constrained by biological plausibility.
+Second, neuromorphic implementations of spiking neurons are becoming increasingly feasible \parencite{young_review_2019}.
+As many of these rely on networks of integrate-and-fire type neurons \parencite{indiveri2011neuromorphic, merolla2014million, davies2018loihi}, it is in principle less constrained by biological plausibility.
 In this context, the need for dense pair-wise connectivity and precise multiplicative interactions may be an acceptable cost for a precise connectivity recipe for a given nonlinear computation with fewer neurons.
-For example, a Lorenz attractor can be efficiently and precisely implemented with just 10 neurons (Supp.~Fig.~\ref{SupFigRobust}), in contrast to the 1600 neurons used in \cite{thalmeier2016learning}.
+For example, a Lorenz attractor can be efficiently and precisely implemented with just 10 neurons (Supp.~Fig.~\ref{SupFigRobust}), in contrast to the 1600 neurons used in \parencite{thalmeier2016learning}.